Below is an excerpt of the first three chapters from Freaks Episode 1. Thanks for reading!

 “Sally,” I said in an even tone, “I am going to inspect the mines early today.
 Tell Sergeant John that I want to discuss with him in person the details of what happened during the transfer.”

 I turned and exited, but instead of walking to the mines, I made a detour to my quarters.
 I swiftly entered a three-storied metal building.
 I continued up the stairs to the second floor and ran to my room.
 Once I was in the privacy of my living room, I tore open the letter.

 Dear Major Jonas,

 Your application to the Supreme’s Guard has been denied.
 You are not what we are looking for.
-We want someone who has an impeccable service and has never been tainted.
+We want someone who has impeccable service and has never been tainted.

 A heavyweight of disappointment fell into the pit of my stomach.
 The weight of my despair pulled me down into the chair.
 Tainted.
 That is what I am.
-Tainted forever for my compassion I had shown once.
+Tainted forever for the compassion I had shown once.
 Never will I be able to purify myself from it.